-That’s what the seven plugins below are all about – helping you ask people to sign up for your list with a variety of creative popovers and opt-in forms.
+That’s what the eight plugins below are all about – helping you ask people to sign up for your list with a variety of creative popovers and opt-in forms.

 Like all of Thrive Themes products, Thrive Leads is all about maximizing one thing: